danielaparker/jsoncons/doc/ref/cbor/cbor_view.md

 sub-item head access.
-It borrows one input span and exposes its position and remaining bytes without a mutable pointer/end pair. `read_head` advances past one head only (tags are returned as their own heads); `read_item` validates and returns one complete checked item.
+It borrows one input span and exposes its position and remaining bytes without a mutable pointer/end pair. `read_head` advances past one head only (tags are returned as their own heads); `read_item` validates and returns one complete checked item; `skip_item` validates and passes over one complete item, returning its encoded bytes unparsed; `skip` advances past `count` bytes of already-measured content, such as a definite string payload after its head, refusing when fewer bytes remain.
 Errors report offsets from the beginning of the cursor's input.
 The former public `(const uint8_t*& p, const uint8_t* end)` overloads have been removed; raw pointer pairs remain implementation details only.
 ### Examples